hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

     - The turtlebot robot is a differential-drive robot with 2D lidar.
 It also has RGBD cameras though not used in this project.

-For slam, I am using the standard Gmapping.
 <br>

 <i>An overview of the Gazebo world: </i>